 - You enjoy researching apartments, negotiating with landlords in foreign languages, and having no network of support when life goes awry.
 HP takes care of all of this.
 Plus, I know one fellow traveler felt so much better when Sara was by her side in the emergency clinic.

 - You don’t have actual work to do on the road.
 HP requires that you have some work.
 Or at least a project like writing or developing your own business if you’re on sabbatical.
 As much social and fun as we have, we spend a lot of time at the co-working space.
-The weekly workshops and speakers will add to your skill and knowledge base.
+The weekly workshops and other digital nomad speakers will add to your skill and knowledge base.

 The last thing I want to share is for anyone hesitating that you’re “too old” for this experience.
 I am still personally working on letting go of the social rules and judgments about age.
 One of my first questions to Sara was the age range and average.
 In the end, I developed a sweet friendship with a woman in her late 50’s.
 And then my roommate in Cape Town was one of the youngest in the group at 26.
 It’s true what they say, age is just a number.